 Along with other churches, Offington is working to help provide a safe place for Syrian refugees to live, and helping them to integrate into our community.
 You can read about their important work on their website.

-In 2019, our minister, Revd.
-Dawn Carn, will be Worthing Mayor's chaplain, a role which is shared with a leader form another Worthing church (this year with Rev. Dr. Hazel Sherman, from West Worthing Baptist Church)
+In 2019, our minister, Rev'd Dawn Carn, is the Worthing Mayor's Chaplain, a role which is shared with a leader from another Worthing church (this year with Rev. Dr. Hazel Sherman, from West Worthing Baptist Church)

 Tuesday Lunches is a social get-together, offering not only food, but also an opportunity to get out of the house, meet and make friends, chat and play games.
 Oh, and of course get a tasty meal!